 Early Origins of the Fortnum family

 The one which was most influential and gave rise to the name Fordham was that of Fordham in Essex which was held by William de Warrene and others.
 In the survey of 1086 the village consisted of a Mill, 6 Beehives, and 25 goats.
 It was the Norman custom that the senior son should continue the main line name, but that the second son should adopt the name of the manor.
-"A small Gilbertine priory was founded in the reign of Henry III., by Sir Robert de Fordham, [in Fordham, Cambridgeshire] as a cell to the great monastery of the same order at Sempringham, in Lincolnshire; but scarcely a vestige remains."
-CITATION[CLOSE]

 Early History of the Fortnum family

 This web page shows only a small excerpt of our Fortnum research.
-Another 155 words (11 lines of text) covering the years 138 and 1388 are included under the topic Early Fortnum History in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) covering the years 138 and 1388 are included under the topic Early Fortnum History in all our PDF Extended History products and printed products wherever possible.

 Fortnum Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Fortnum has been recorded under many different variations, including Fordham, Fordeham, Fordsham, Fordesham, Fordam and others.

 Early Notables of the Fortnum family (pre 1700)

 More information is included under the topic Early Fortnum Notables in all our PDF Extended History products and printed products wherever possible.

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Fortnums were some of the first of the immigrants to arrive in North America: